 The symptoms of senioritis are recognizable: a lack of work ethic, sleepiness, impatience, and my personal favorite, lateness.
 Any high school senior will tell you that their school existence is punctuated by these symptoms, sour reminders that it would be so much easier to check out and coast until graduation.

-When class ended on that third day, I gathered my things and left the room, still mulling my problem over in my head.
+When class ended on that third day, I gathered my things and left the room, still mulling the problem over in my head.
 It seemed that there were two options: 1) crash completely and give in to whatever tardy slips and low-grade papers remained in the year, or 2) figure out a way to make being at school feel meaningful again.
 With senior projects, our senior play, and many more challenges ahead, I had no choice but to begin an attack plan.

 So, after nearly six months of consideration, I present to you my battle strategy.
-At times when driving to class feels like a herculean trial, these help make each school day less bitter.
+At times when driving to class feels like a Herculean trial, these help make each school day less bitter.
 I hope they can help you, and delay the symptoms of senioritis until you too can walk across that stage with a diploma in hand.

 Top Five Tips for Crushing Senioritis